 anchor

 "If you hustle together $50k to start your business and spend all $50k on your first idea only to see it fail, that's bad.
-On the other hand, if you have $50k and pay $5k to learn you're running down a dead end, that's awesome.
+On the other hand, if you have $50k and pay $5k to learn that you're running down a dead end, that's awesome.
 You can use the rest to find a viable path to your goal. "

 Rob Fitzpatrick, "The Mom Test"